Giant panda: Diet

 The morphological characteristics of extinct relatives of the giant panda suggest that while the ancient giant panda was omnivorous 7 million years ago (mya), it only became herbivorous some 2–2.4 mya with the emergence of A. microta.
-Genome sequencing of the giant panda suggests that the dietary switch could have initiated from the loss of the sole T1R1/T1R3 umami taste receptor, resulting from two frameshift mutations within the T1R1 exons.
+Genome sequencing of the giant panda suggests that the dietary switch could have initiated from the loss of the sole umami taste receptor, encoded by the genes TAS1R1 and TAS1R3 (also known as T1R1 and T1R3), resulting from two frameshift mutations within the T1R1 exons.
 Umami taste corresponds to high levels of glutamate as found in meat and may have thus altered the food choice of the giant panda.
-Although the pseudogenisation of the umami taste receptor in Ailuropoda coincides with the dietary switch to herbivory, it is likely a result of, and not the reason for, the dietary change.
+Although the pseudogenisation (conversion into a pseudogene) of the umami taste receptor in Ailuropoda coincides with the dietary switch to herbivory, it is likely a result of, and not the reason for, the dietary change.
 The mutation time for the T1R1 gene in the giant panda is estimated to 4.2 mya while fossil evidence indicates bamboo consumption in the giant panda species at least 7 mya, signifying that although complete herbivory occurred around 2 mya, the dietary switch was initiated prior to T1R1 loss-of-function.

-Pandas eat any of 25 bamboo species in the wild, such as Fargesia dracocephala and Fargesia rufa.
+Giant pandas eat any of 25 bamboo species in the wild, with the most common including Fargesia dracocephala and Fargesia rufa.
 Only a few bamboo species are widespread at the high altitudes pandas now inhabit.
 Bamboo leaves contain the highest protein levels; stems have less.
 Because of the synchronous flowering, death, and regeneration of all bamboo within a species, the giant panda must have at least two different species available in its range to avoid starvation.
 While primarily herbivorous, the giant panda still retains decidedly ursine teeth and will eat meat, fish, and eggs when available.
 In captivity, zoos typically maintain the giant panda's bamboo diet, though some will provide specially formulated biscuits or other dietary supplements.

-Pandas will travel between different habitats if they need to, so they can get the nutrients that they need and to balance their diet for reproduction.
-For six years, scientists studied six pandas tagged with GPS collars at the Foping Reserve in the Qinling Mountains.
-They took note of their foraging and mating habits and analyzed samples of their food and feces.
-The pandas would move from the valleys into the Qinling Mountains and would only return to the valleys in autumn.
-During the summer months, bamboo shoots rich in protein are only available at higher altitudes which causes low calcium rates in the pandas.
-During breeding season, the pandas would return to lower altitudes to eat bamboo leaves rich in calcium.
+Giant pandas will travel between different habitats if they need to, so they can get the nutrients that they need and to balance their diet for reproduction.

-Predators